Centre for Health and International Relations

-The Centre for Health and International Relations (CHAIR) was founded (2003) in the belief that there are compelling reasons for linking international relations, foreign policy, security and health.
+The Centre for Health and International Relations (CHAIR), founded in 2003, is a research institute that specializes in international relations, foreign policy, security and health and its interconnections.
 CHAIR is based in the Department of International Politics, Aberystwyth University, Aberystwyth, Wales.
 The founder and director is Professor Colin McInnes.

 Research areas

 In addition to research into the global politics of health broadly defined, CHAIR is also involved in research in the following areas: